Project type: Museum

-The URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART, in short UN museum, is the first German street art museum curated by Yasha Young and will emerge in the Berlin quarter of Schöneberg.
+The URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART, in short Urban Nation Museum, is the first German museum for urban art, built in the Berlin quarter of Schöneberg.

-The UN museum will also host a library, an auditorium for events, as well as twelve apartments for UN Artist within the Residence Program.
+The Urban Nation Museum also hosts a library as well as twelve apartments for Urban Nation Artists within the Residence Program.

 URBAN NATION is an initiative by the foundation “Berliner Leben” that was founded by the Berlin housing association Gewobag in 2013.
-The museum forms a platform of international appeal for urban art.
-Hence, the art form ‘street art’ finds a representative platform and at the same time is accessible for visitors and residents of the quarter.
+Under the direction of Yasha Young, the museum forms a platform of international appeal for urban art.
+Hence, the art form ‘urban art’ finds a representative platform and at the same time is accessible for visitors and residents of the quarter.